adminho/machine-learning/Art_example/README.md

-# Example: AI paints a picture
+# Example: AI paints an image

 This example shows the neural network (multilayer perceptrons) to paint an image